wonderfulzzd/Pi_Cluster_for_TopADD/README.md

 For other nodes, change the hostname accordingly, for example rpi1:
 > sudo hostnamectl set-hostname rpi1 <br>
 Change the IP address
+> sudo nano /etc/netplan/50-cloud-init.yaml <br>
+Or for some other ubuntu version
 > sudo nano /etc/netplan/01-network-manager-all.yaml <br>

 For example: <br>